Skip to main content

 Frequently asked questions

-The document type you selected doesn’t accept that file format.
-Either select a different document type that accepts the format, or contact your CSM to add the format to the document type’s allowed formats.
+The file type you selected doesn’t accept that format.
+Either choose a file type that accepts it, or — if you’re a Manager — add the format to the file type’s allowed formats in account settings.

-The file will still be stored and accessible, but it may have incorrect visibility settings or appear in wrong searches.
-Delete the file and re-upload with the correct document type, or contact your CSM for assistance with bulk recategorization.
+The file is still stored and accessible, but it may have the wrong visibility settings or show up in unexpected searches.
+Delete the file and re-upload it under the correct file type, or contact your Customer Success Manager for help with bulk recategorization.

-There’s no strict limit, but having too many types can make file uploads confusing.
-Most accounts have 5-15 document types.
-Work with your CSM to find the right balance between specificity and simplicity.
+There’s no strict limit, but too many types make uploads confusing.
+Most accounts have 5-15 file types.
+Aim for the right balance between specificity and simplicity.

 No, document type names must be unique within your account.
 If you need similar categories, use descriptive names like “Inspection Photos - Building” and “Inspection Photos - Stormwater.”